 Recipients of grants are automatically also offered community housing with local residents who’ve donated their spare rooms for the conference week.
-Those not applying for grants may seek community housing by applying for financial assistance and specifying that they seek only housing on the application form.
-If you are offered community housing, you will owe a $50 fee to cover processing and placement costs upon acceptance.
+Grant recipients will owe a $50 fee to cover processing and placement costs upon acceptance.

 - personal and, if married, household income

 - any academic stipends, fellowships, or teaching assistantships you currently receive

 - information on any financial responsibilities you may have, such as childcare or tuition

 - anticipated travel costs to the conference

 - any other factors (such as health) which affect your ability to pay the conference fee

 Please indicate what level of support you require in order to attend the Conference, while keeping in mind that financial assistance funds are limited and both need and merit-based.